Improving Newborn Survival

-The good news is there are proven solutions.
-High-impact and cost-effective interventions, ranging from easy-to-apply antibiotics to ensuring warmth and initiating breast-feeding at birth, have the potential to reduce these deaths, and many of these interventions can be taken to scale.
+The good news is that proven and cost-effective interventions, ranging from improved quality of antenatal care to skilled birth attendance to ensuring warmth and initiating breastfeeding at birth, have the potential to reduce the number of stillbirths and neonatal deaths, and many of these interventions can be taken to scale.

-Since 2000, thanks to joint efforts by multiple national and global stakeholders, low-income countries have begun to bend the curve for newborn survival.
-Many nations recognize that focusing on newborn survival is critically important if they are to succeed in achieving the United Nations' ambitious goal of reducing 1990 child survival rates by two thirds by 2015 – the mandate of Millennium Development Goal (MDG) 4.
+Since 2000, thanks to joint efforts by multiple national and global stakeholders, low-income countries have recognized that focusing on newborn survival is critically important if they are to succeed in achieving the United Nations' ambitious goal of ending preventable deaths of newborns and children and reducing the neonatal mortality rate to 12 per 1,000 live births by 2030 – the mandate of Sustainable Development Goal 3.

-Save the Children's SNL program established and supports the Healthy Newborn Network (HNN), an online community dedicated to addressing critical knowledge gaps in newborn health.
-HNN is a platform for organizations and professionals to exchange experiences; disseminate information; and increase coordination, collaboration and co-generation of knowledge to advance newborn health.
+SNL established and supports the Healthy Newborn Network (HNN), an online community dedicated to addressing critical knowledge gaps in newborn health.
+HNN is a platform for organizations and professionals to exchange experiences; disseminate information; and increase coordination, collaboration, and co-generation of knowledge to advance newborn health.

 Read more about the Saving Newborn Lives program.